Exploration Blocks

 For more information on the issuance of environmental guidelines and the joint MMA/MME statement, see the Environmental Guidelines page.

-After the issuance of the joint MMA/MME statement, if necessary, ANP conducts a new geological and economic assessment for the blocks and fields considered environmentally suitable for inclusion in the OPC.
+After the issuance of the joint MMA/MME statement, if necessary, ANP conducts a new geological and economic assessment for the blocks and fields considered environmentally suitable for inclusion in the Open Acreage of Concession.

 In the next stage, ANP updates the draft of the tender protocol, including the definition of the technical parameters (minimum bonus, Minimum Exploration Program - PEM, exploration period, etc.) and improvements to the criteria.